Bay1227/phase-5-project-bayminder/README.md

 User Stories

 •	As a user, I want to be able to create an account, so I can log in and use the app.
-•	As a user, I want to be able to add reminder list, remove list, set reminder and assign to members
+•	As a user, I want to be able to add reminder lists, remove lists, set reminder and assign them to members

 Models and Relationships

 •	userlist belongs to lists

 •	userlist belongs to user

 •	user has many userlists

 •	user has many lists through userlists

 •	list has many userlists

 •	list has many users through userlists

+API

+5 RESTful routes [index, show, create, destroy, update]

 Wireframe/ Mockup